 - Select multiple options at once.
-To do this first untick the top tickbox (by the name of the drop-down).
-Then tick the box by each option you would like to see included in the data
+Untick the “All” tickbox then tick the box by each option you would like to see included in the data.

-- You can directly compare your results to the benchmark by using our Conversion Rate calculator in the left-hand column (desktop only)
+- Compare your results to the benchmark by using the Conversion Rate calculator in the left-hand column (desktop only)

 - As the above figures are self-reported we use multiple filters and levels of analysis to ensure the data is useful.

 - More options to break down the benchmark further (including by more countries) are coming as we gather more data.